aleksha/prm/README.md

 ```

 For the initial lepton times will be reversed by a dedicated script,
 which is in the chain.
+All events stored in different
+`out.data`  and `tpc.data` files  will be merged and stored in
+the `output/all` directory.

 ## Electronic noise